III

 those who have suffered trauma can heal themselves in the places where they were previously

-those who have not yet been subjected to stressful events.
+in those who have not yet been subjected to stressful events.

-The program outlined by Carolyn Curtis in Mind Matters should be instituted in multiple settings to
+The program outlined by Carolyn Curtis in Mind Matters should be instituted in multiple settings

-and a well-formulated path to creating resilience.”
+researched, and a well-formulated path to creating resilience.”

 JEFFREY K ZEIG, PH.D.